 A tourism development authority is the vehicle created by the State of North Carolina to oversee the collection and investment of occupancy taxes paid by people who stay overnight in commercial lodging establishments, such as hotels and motels, bed and breakfast operations, and short-term rentals such as Airbnb and VRBOs.

-The Buncombe County Tourism Development Authority (BCTDA) oversees the Asheville area destination marketing and sales efforts which attract more than 3.8 million overnight visitors, providing a base of customers that spend more than $1.9 billion and generate a total $2.9 billion economic impact for the community.
-BCTDA has also supported more than 31 community capital projects with $27 million in Tourism Product Development Fund grants.
+Created in 1983 by an act of the North Carolina Legislature, the Buncombe County Tourism Development Authority (BCTDA) oversees the Asheville/Buncombe destination marketing and sales efforts that attract 4.2 million overnight visitors, providing a base of customers that spend $2.2 billion at local businesses and generate a total $3.3 billion economic impact for the community.
+BCTDA has also supported 39 community capital projects with $44 million in Tourism Product Development Fund grants.

 Asheville/Buncombe County will retain its unique, authentic and environmental charm while welcoming global visitors searching for personal enrichment and memorable experiences.